ManageIQ/manageiq-documentation/capabilities_matrix/_topics/automation_providers.md

 ### Automation Providers

-The following table outlines the status of support for {{ site.data.product.title_short }} features on various automation providers.
+The following table outlines the capabilities of {{ site.data.product.title_short }} that are known to work for various automation providers.

 | Feature                        | Ansible Tower | Embedded Ansible | Automation Engine |
 | ------------------------------ | ------------- | ---------------- | ----------------- |